Cephalowat/PSFalcon/firewall-management/README.md

 ### Parameters

+`-Id`: A specific Firewall policy ID to return rules for

 `-Filter`: The filter expression that should be used to limit the results

 `-Query`: Search all firewall event metadata for the provided string